-- (a) On sites less than 710m2 the total maximum gross floor area of all accessory buildings shall not exceed 60m2. - (b) On sites between 710m2 and 1,000m2 the total maximum gross floor area of all accessory buildings shall not exceed 8.5% of the net site area. - (c) On sites greater than 1,000m2 the total maximum gross floor area of all accessory buildings shall not exceed 85m2. - (d) Accessory buildings shall not project forward of a principal residential dwelling unit;
+- (a) On sites less than 710m2 the total maximum gross floor area of all accessory buildings shall not exceed 60m2. - (b) On sites between 710m2 and 1,000m2 the total maximum gross floor area of all accessory buildings shall not exceed 8.5% of the net site area. - (c) On sites greater than 1,000m the total maximum gross floor area of all accessory buildings shall not exceed 85m. - (d) Accessory buildings shall not project forward of a principal residential dwelling unit located on any front or corner site;

-(e) Where there is no demonstrable area to the side or rear of a principal residential dwelling unit to accommodate an accessory building, an accessory building with a maximum gross floor area of 36m2 is permitted forward of the principal residential unit.
+Where there is no demonstrable area to the side or rear of a principal residential dwelling unit to accommodate an accessory building, an accessory building with a maximum gross floor area of 36m2 is permitted forward of the principal residential unit.